mjorgecs/jeKporject/README.md

 # jeKporject
-Repository for jeKnowledge applicattion - Tech Department 2025/2026
+Repository for jeKnowledge application - Tech Department 2025/2026

 # Installation
 1. Clone the repository or download it